Azure-Samples/openhack-production/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

 This is a replica of the Urlist website but re-architected to use server based backend hosted in Azure AppService instead of being serverless.
-The original project can be found here https://github.com/burkeholland/the-urlist
+The original project repository can be found here https://github.com/the-urlist

-Please [check here](resources/infrastructure.md) to view and read about the new architecture.
+Please [check here](docs/infrastructure.md) to view and read about the new architecture.

 ## Contents